tkmharris/tkmharris.github.io/content/_index.md

 Hello, I'm Tom.

-I am a (junior) software engineer in Bath, UK.
+I am a software engineer in Bath, UK.

-Until recently I was a commissioning editor at Cambridge University Press working on books in maths, logic and theoretical CS.

-Before that I did a maths PhD.
+Previously I have been a commissioning editor at Cambridge University Press, where I worked on books in maths, logic and theoretical CS.
+More previously I did a PhD in pure maths and was briefly a postdoc.

-Next: ???
+Outside of maths and software I like running, hiking, reading, and killing God after 40+ hours of classic JRPG gameplay.

 ### Contact